 The photo below shows the thicker tabbing wire used to join the rows of cells

-The glass was fitted to the panel using sealant and the alloy corners fitted to each side.
+The glass was fitted to the panel using sealant and the alloy corners were fitted to each side.

 The photo below shows the front of the house with the first of four panels fitted on the left.